 Reducing the facility footprint is sound strategy when demand is in rapid decline or a restructuring is required due to market forces.
 However, a poorly planned and executed facility consolidation effort may not only fail to deliver cost savings, but can also lead to organizational instability, loss of strategic advantage and can threaten the overall viability of the business.

-Businesses looking to consolidate manufacturing, distribution or retail capacity are well-served to contact Kibel Green to discuss how we can work together to avoid the pitfalls of poorly-planned or executed consolidation activities.
+Businesses looking to consolidate manufacturing, distribution or retail capacity are well-served to contact KGI to discuss how we can work together to avoid the pitfalls of poorly-planned or executed consolidation activities.